iobataya/cellenone-util/README.md

 # cellenone-util
-Utility scripts for a single cell dispenser, CellenONE
+Unofficial utility scripts for a single cell dispenser, CellenONE from Cellenion